 Kidnappers Take Frank Sinatra Jr. for Ransom Money

-On December 8, 1963, two former high school classmates from Los Angeles, California, decided that they wanted to kidnap the son of Ol’ Blue Eyes in hopes of a quick path to fortune.
+On December 8, 1963, two former high school classmates from Los Angeles, California, decided that they wanted to kidnap the son of Ol’ Blue Eyes.
+This in hopes of a quick path to fortune.
 Sinatra Jr. was only 19-years-old at the time and was starting his own musical career, performing at Harrah’s Club Lodge in Lake Tahoe.
-Soon enough, 23-year-old Barry Keenan, who was addicted to painkillers, pretended that he was delivering a package to Sinatra Jr.’s dressing room, and along with 23-year-old Joe Amsler, kidnapped Sinatra Jr. at gunpoint.
+Soon enough, 23-year-old Barry Keenan, who was addicted to painkillers, pretended that he was delivering a package to Sinatra Jr.’s dressing room.
+Along with 23-year-old Joe Amsler, kidnapped Sinatra Jr. at gunpoint.

 They tied up Sinatra Jr.’s friend and then blindfolded Sinatra Jr. They then took him out through a side door, bluffing their way through any police officers or roadblocks to a suburb of Los Angeles.
 Nevertheless, an alert for Sinatra Jr. and his kidnappers was put out immediately.